 In This Article

-- They are perfectly moist and not too dry or crumbly.
+- Moist: They are perfectly moist and tender, and never dry or crumbly.

-- These cornmeal muffins will stay fresh for a few weeks, and they are easy to freeze if you want them to make a few extra.
+- Keeps Well: These cornmeal muffins will stay fresh for a few weeks, and they are easy to freeze if you want them to make a few extra.

-- Not only are they soft and moist, but there are real corn kernels in them, giving them a complex texture that is extremely toothesome.
+- Texture: Not only are they soft and moist, but there are real corn kernels in them, giving them a complex texture that is extremely toothsome.

 - Whisk or use a sifter to sift the dry ingredients together.
 This prevents them from clumping and evenly distributes all of the ingredients together.